Grevillea celata: Description

 Grevillea celata is an erect, open or low, dense shrub that typically grows to a height of 0.4–1.8 m and forms suckers.
 Its leaves are oblong, broadly elliptic or linear, mostly 20–44 mm long and 4–18 mm wide with the edges turned down or rolled under.
 The lower surface of the leaves is woolly-hairy.
 The flowers are usually arranged in groups of two to eight on the ends of branchlets or short side shoots on a rachis 1–5 mm long, and are red and yellow, or red, white and apricot-coloured, sometimes all yellow, the pistil 18–25 mm long, the style red with a green base and tip.
 Flowering occurs from July to February, and the fruit is a woolly-hairy follicle 14–16 mm long.

 Grevillea alpina and G. chrysophaea are similar species, but neither forms suckers.

 Taxonomy

 Grevillea celata was first formally described in 1995 by Bill Molyneux in the journal Muelleria from specimens he collected from Colquhoun State Forest in south-eastern Victoria in 1993.
 The specific epithet (celata) means "hidden" or "concealed within", referring to the earlier confusion with G. alpina and G. chrysophaea.

 Distribution and habitat

 Nowa Nowa grevillea grows in dry sclerophyll woodland in Colquhoun State Forest near Bruthen in south-eastern Victoria.

 Conservation status

-The species is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act, as "rare" under the Flora and Fauna Guarantee Act 1988 and as "vulnerable in Victoria" on the Department of Sustainability and Environment's Advisory List of Rare Or Threatened Plants In Victoria, and a National Recovery Plan has been prepared.
+The species is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act, as "critically endangered" in Victoria under the Flora and Fauna Guarantee Act 1988 and as "vulnerable in Victoria" on the Department of Sustainability and Environment's Advisory List of Rare Or Threatened Plants In Victoria, and a National Recovery Plan has been prepared.
 The main threats to the species include inapprpriate fire regimes, road works, and browsing by kangaroos.